 Once the bootup of the control box is over, the green LED goes from blinking to steady green.
 Then, the arm starts initializing, too.
-After the initialization is over, the arm is in the READY state.
+After the arm initialization is over, the wrist LED turns steady green, and the arm goes into the READY state.